zhixuan-lin/forgetting-transformer/README.md

 ### FoX Time-Mixing Layer and Model

+**WARNING**: we only support attention mask that implements left padding.
+Right padding would lead to incorrect results.

 If you want to use the FoX time-mixing layer or the whole model, you need the following dependencies (again versions are pinned just in case):

 ```bash